October 30, 2015

 - A scientific theory is not even taken seriously unless it can provide evidence to support the theory, i.e., to illustrate “cause and effect”.
 Buddha Dhamma is based on “cause and effect”.

-2. The “cause and effect” of inert objects is easy to see and verify.
+2. The “cause and effect” of inert objects are easy to see and verify.
 Scientists can accurately land a spaceship on the Moon because they can take into account all the causes and effects that would be relevant to the flight of the spaceship.
 All scientific progress is made due to the “apparent” causes and effects.

 - We can even predict/control the behavior of plants.
 By making suitable conditions for their growth, farmers can reap good harvests.
 Even when things do not work out with farming, we know the reasons (drought, too much rain, etc).